 The draft form of this Consolidated Plan and Action Plan was made available for 30 days for public comment beginning July 7, 2023 and ending August 7, 2023.
-Draft copies of the document were available in the City of Jeffersonville offices, the Jeffersonville Housing Authority and sent to 40+ agencies and individuals for comment and electronically posted on the City's website.
+Draft copies of the document were available in the City of Jeffersonville offices, and sent to 40+ agencies and individuals for comment and electronically posted on the City's website.
 A summary was published in the local newspaper.
 The City of Jeffersonville received no comments.
 Add comments here